 Other Help Available

 The Haven Day Shelter provides showers, breakfast, and laundry facilities from 6:45am-5:00pm Monday-Sunday during our shelter season, with a break for lunch (noon-1:15pm).
-The Haven also provides access to Homeless Rapid Rehousing, Veterans Services and Prevention Assistance.
+The Haven also provides access to Rapid Rehousing, Prevention Assistance, and vouchers for work boots and bicycles.

 Region Ten works to provide mental health, intellectual disability and substance use services in the City of Charlottesville and the counties of Albemarle, Fluvanna, Greene, Louisa and Nelson.
 Visit their office at 800 Preston Ave each weekday morning to connect!

 The Crossings is a mixed-income community in which 30 studio apartments are designated for permanent supportive housing community for formerly homeless individuals.
 Another 30 are for those whose incomes are 50% or less of the area median income.